rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

 You can [change the default permissions to meet your needs.](#configuring-default-global-permissions)

-Permissions can be assigned to an individual user with [these steps.](#configuring-global-permissions-for-existing-individual-users)
+Permissions can be [assigned](#configuring-global-permissions-for-individual-users) to an individual user.

 You can [assign a role to everyone in the group at the same time](#configuring-global-permissions-for-groups) if the external authentication provider supports groups.